Classroom Microphones

 • All Michigan Engineering classrooms have a Shure wireless microphone system for instructor use.

-• Instructors also have the option of bringing their own microphones to plug in and use in the classroom.
+• Instructors can bring their own Shure microphone to plug in and use in the classroom, if desired.

 Transmitter Operation